Copyright ©2007 Agape Life Ministries, Inc. All rights reserved.

 Luke 1:5-7 Faithful, but not fruitful

-wife Elizabeth were faithful to God, "observing all the Lord's commandments and regulations blamelessly" (v6).
-In
+Elizabeth were faithful to God, "observing all the Lord's commandments and regulations blamelessly" (v6).
+In spite of their

-possible to run a godly hamster wheel, but still not accomplish rewarding results!
-I have done this before, and boy is
+a godly hamster wheel, but still not accomplish rewarding results!
+I have done this before, and boy is it disheartening.

 v8-11 Prayer brings visitation

-He schedules a visitation with faithful Zechariah (v9) with the intention of making him fruitful.
-This visitation
+schedules a visitation with faithful Zechariah (v9) with the intention of making him fruitful.
+This visitation manifested by

-not realize it, but your divine visitation was/is manifested by prayer, others' and your own.
-You may have long
+realize it, but your divine visitation was/is manifested by prayer, others' and your own.
+You may have long forgotten what you

-the reality and meaning of it.
-God can visit us through a person or group bearing His word, a major providential life
+and meaning of it.
+God can visit us through a person or group bearing His word, a major providential life experience, an

-experience, an usually timely book, a series of dreams, or anything else He may clothe Himself in to land in our life in
+usually timely book, a series of dreams, or anything else He may clothe Himself in to land in our life in a personal way.

 v12 The visitation troubles

-familiar to Zechariah and the priesthood.
-Angels did not appear to priests in the Old Testament, they appeared
+Zechariah and the priesthood.
+Angels did not appear to priests in the Old Testament, they appeared mainly to prophets

-unusual, un-Juniorly, un-whateveryournameis-ly.
-He may do it through an unlikely or unlikeable person (like Paul, an
+un-Juniorly, un-whateveryournameis-ly.
+He may do it through an unlikely or unlikeable person (like Paul, an ex-murderer of

-ex-murderer of Christians, or Balaam, a pagan rent-a-prophet), a strange situation (like ditch-digging in a valley, 2Ki
+Christians, or Balaam, a pagan rent-a-prophet), a strange situation (like ditch-digging in a valley, 2Ki 3), an unexpected

 v13-17 The visitation blueprints coming fruitfulness

-his fears by assuring him that his fruitfulness will bring him and others much happiness (v14).
-He builds him up by
+by assuring him that his fruitfulness will bring him and others much happiness (v14).
+He builds him up by telling him his

-telling him his fruitfulness will bring a certain greatness and importance to his life (v15-17).
-He challenges him by
+fruitfulness will bring a certain greatness and importance to his life (v15-17).
+He challenges him by implying his coming

-on.
-He will calm our fears by assuring us that our coming fruitfulness will bring much joy and fulfillment.
-He will build
+will calm our fears by assuring us that our coming fruitfulness will bring much joy and fulfillment.
+He will build us up by

-us up by affirming that our fruitfulness will bring a certain greatness and importance to our life.
-He will challenge us
+affirming that our fruitfulness will bring a certain greatness and importance to our life.
+He will challenge us with a

-with a requirement for growth and adaptation.
-This is because our coming fruitfulness is beyond our current maturity,
+requirement for growth and adaptation.
+This is because our coming fruitfulness is beyond our current maturity, ability, and

-ability, and experience.
-New things must be learned--new attitudes, new behaviors, new choices, new skills, new
+experience.
+New things must be learned--new attitudes, new behaviors, new choices, new skills, new goals, new

 v18 The visitation addresses God-image & self-image

-thing about faithfulness is that we can hide behind it.
-As valuable and necessary as it is, faithfulness doesn't entirely
+about faithfulness is that we can hide behind it.
+As valuable and necessary as it is, faithfulness doesn't entirely reveal our

 v19-22 The meaning of silence